How to measure, maximize, and optimize office space utilization

 Peak utilization

-Peak utilization shows how much space gets used at its busiest times.
+Peak usage shows how much space gets used at its busiest times.

 Check peak usage to see how much space is occupied during busy hours.
-By making the most of available space, you can identify high-demand areas, such as conference rooms and stop logjams.
-Let's say a conference room is always packed at certain times—you could set up a way to book it in advance or make more rooms like it.
+You can identify high-demand areas like meeting rooms and stop logjams.
+If a room is always packed at certain times, you could set up a way to book it in advance or create other spaces that are similar.

 • Formula: Utilization Rate = (Time Space is Occupied / Total Time Available) × 100